maleckicoa/PD_prediction/README.md

 - start an existing maleckicoa/pd_pred image container (or run a new container)
 - copy the container files into the local folder "docker cp <container ID>: /usr/src/app/. /my_local_directory"
 - close the container
-- run the pd_pred_image (this will make a new container) and attach volumes to the local folder "docker run -v /my_local_directory:/usr/src/app malckicoa/pd_pred"
+- run the maleckicoa/pd_pred_image (this will make a new container) and attach volumes to the local folder "docker run -v /my_local_directory:/usr/src/app maleckicoa/pd_pred"
 - you can now make changes to the source code in your local directory.
 The changes will be reflected in this particular container, even if you stop it and start it again.

+See the Useful_Docker_Commands.txt file for easier interaction with Docker